MichelleKellyy/ConnectKingston/README.md

 # ConnectKingston
-An AI-powered matching platform that helps Kingston residents discover meaningful volunteer opportunities tailored to their interests and skills.
+Built for King Hacks 2026: An AI-powered matching platform that helps Kingston residents discover meaningful volunteer opportunities tailored to their interests and skills.

 ## Repository Structure
 ```text